TobiasReich/weatherstation/README.md

 # Pinouts (for now)

+This is not the exact model but it seems to have the same pinout.
+Sadly the documentation on Waveshare is not the best.

 ![Pinout](doc/PinOut.webp "Pinout")

 ## Barometer

-Black - GROUND
+- Black - GROUND
-Red - 3.3V
+- Red - 3.3V
-White - GPIO 21
+- White - GPIO 21
-Brown - GPIO 22
+- Brown - GPIO 22

 ## Raindrop Sensor

 This is connected via a Raindrop Sensor (which connects again to the device).

-Black - GROUND
+- Black - GROUND
-Red - 3.3V
+- Red - 3.3V
-White - GPIO 36 (ANALOG AO)
+- White - GPIO 36 (ANALOG AO)
-Brown - GPIO 25 (D0)
+- Brown - GPIO 25 (D0)

 ## Humiture Sensor

-Black - GROUND
+- Black - GROUND
-Red - 3.3V
+- Red - 3.3V
-Yellow - GPIO 32
+- Yellow - GPIO 32

 ## Soil Moisture Sensor

-Black - GROUND
+- Black - GROUND
-Red - 3.3V
+- Red - 3.3V
-White - GPIO ??
+- White - GPIO ??
-Brown - GPIO ??
+- Brown - GPIO ??